Maho: Huh? Shu always cries.

 May overlap with Shrinking Violet, a character who is shy and insecure.
 Compare Cute Clumsy Girl, a similar character whose "flaw" is played for cuteness.
 Contrast Hair-Trigger Temper which is about characters being prone to anger.
 See also The Eeyore, Broken Bird, and Nervous Wreck.

-- Dragon Ball Z: Gohan was very much a crybaby during the early Saiyan Saga.
+- Dragon Ball Z: Gohan was very much a crybaby during the early Saiyan Saga, though this is justified since he's only four years old at that point.
 He ends up crying so much that the still-evil Piccolo eventually gets sick of it and threatens to snap his neck if he doesn't stop.

 - Mikuru in Haruhi Suzumiya takes this to satirical lengths, easily bursting into tears whenever Haruhi harasses her, which is often.
 Probably part of the reason Haruhi picked her for the club, as she was intentionally trying to invoke Moe.